 Bird Strike Identification Services

 With the withdrawal of the Smithsonian Institute’s bird strike ID services for Canada, Birdstrike Canada filled the void by identifying economical Canadian services that could provide similar identification services for feathers and tissue.
 We have also negotiated a discount for BSAC corporate members.
 We need to continue to promote these services and the need for species identification for all bird strikes in Canada.
+To that end we have successfully encouraged Transport Canada to pay for wildlife strike species identification using DNA from Canadian airports.

 Other Member Services